Rahul-Raviprasad/Machine-Learning/LinearRegression/linearRegression.md

 Ideally, this plot shouldn't show any pattern.
 But if you see any shape (curve, U shape), it suggests non-linearity in the data set.
 In addition, if you see a funnel shape pattern, it suggests your data is suffering from heteroskedasticity, i.e. the error terms have non-constant variance.

+2. Normality Q-Q Plot

+As the name suggests, this plot is used to determine the normal distribution of errors.
+It uses standardized values of residuals.
+Ideally, this plot should show a straight line.
+If you find a curved, distorted line, then your residuals have a non-normal distribution (problematic situation).

+3. Scale Location Plot

+This plot is also useful to determine heteroskedasticity.
+Ideally, this plot shouldn't show any pattern.
+Presence of a pattern determine heteroskedasticity.
+Don't forget to corroborate the findings of this plot with the funnel shape in residual vs. fitted values.

+### non-graphical quick tests / methods to check assumption violations:

+1. Durbin Watson Statistic (DW) - This test is used to check autocorrelation.
+Its value lies between 0 and 4.
+A DW=2 value shows no autocorrelation.
+However, a value between 0 < DW < 2 implies positive autocorrelation, while 2 < DW < 4 implies negative autocorrelation.
+2. Variance Inflation Factor (VIF) - This metric is used to check multicollinearity.
+VIF <=4 implies no multicollinearity but VIF >=10 suggests high multicollinearity.
+Alternatively, you can also look at the tolerance (1/VIF) value to determine correlation in IVs.
+In addition, you can also create a correlation matrix to determine collinear variables.
+3. Breusch-Pagan / Cook Weisberg Test - This test is used to determine presence of heteroskedasticity.
+If you find p < 0.05, you reject the null hypothesis and infer that heteroskedasticity is present.

 ## Resources